 - additional surgeries

 There is a collection of AlloDerm hernia patch lawsuits pending in New Jersey state courts, where the manufacturer is located.
-Many have been filed before Judge Carol Higbee in Atlantic County, and these lawsuits have now been combined into a "sort of" class action lawsuit under Judge Higbee that has, as of September, 2012, 225 claims.
+Many have been filed before Judge Carol Higbee in Atlantic County, and these lawsuits have now been combined into a "sort of" class action lawsuit under Judge Higbee.
 Why sort of?
-The cases are not a pure class action, but have some characteristics of class action lawsuits.
+The cases are not a pure class action but have some characteristics of class action lawsuits.
 Most importantly, the judge monitors all of them, arrange for unified and non-duplicative discovery, and can even promote settlements.

-If you have had an AlloDerm hernia patch, and have experienced any problems, contact our product liability lawyers at 1.800.553.8082, or online for a free consultation.For More Information
+We are no longer taking AlloDerm hernia patch cases.
+We are now focused on Atrium C-Qur mesh cases and Ethicon Physiomesh cases.
+We believe these claims have good prospects for settlement.
+If you have experienced any problems, contact our product liability lawyers at 1.800.553.8082, or online for a free consultation.For More Information